Last Updated on July 26, 2022 by Editor

-WHY GO: If the website Etsy was an actual place, it would be Hudson, NY, an artsy town on the Hudson River that has managed to out-Brooklyn Brooklyn in cutesie-pie-ity.
+WHY GO: If the website Etsy was an actual place, it would be Hudson NY, an artsy town on the Hudson River that has managed to out-Brooklyn Brooklyn in cutesie-pie-ity.

-In the late 1700’s, Hudson was, inconceivably, a key US whaling port (ergo little whales on street signs).
+In the late 1700’s, Hudson was, inconceivably, a key US whaling port.
+(Ergo, little whales on street signs).
 The waterfront stank from whale oil processing while warehouses, wharfs and docks thrummed with activity.

-The town gentrified as said clients bought second homes here, earned the nickname NoHo.
-Now, you’ll find a selection of restaurants helmed by CIA-grads, shops like “Flower Kraut” (she does floral design, he makes the sauerkraut), and charming boutique hotels and inns.
+The town gentrified as said clients bought second homes here, earning the nickname NoHo.
+Now, you’ll find a selection of restaurants helmed by CIA-grads, shops like “Flower Kraut” (she does floral design, he makes the sauerkraut), Olana – the impressive Persian-esque home of Hudson River School of Art celebrity, Frederick Church, and charming boutique hotels and inns.

 Things to Do in Hudson NY